MeteoSwiss/opendata-forecast-data/README.md

 The data provided in the two collections described in the [Model Specification table](#21-model-specifications) is accessible for **24 hours**.
 Data older than this is no longer available.

+The data is provided in GRIB format, which is a binary format used internationally and defined by WMO.

 > ⚠️ **WARNING**: Data located at the boundary of the spatial domain may be random.

 #### 2.3.1 Forecast Data Volume